 It is not believed Cece saw the messages until after the shooting occurred.

 Shortly after 11 a.m.: Ramos shot his 66-year-old grandmother in the head at their residence, according to McCraw.
 He flees.
 She was able to run across the street and call police, McCraw said.
-She was taken to the hospital via helicopter but is expected to survive.
+She was taken to the hospital via helicopter.
+She has survived.

 11:27 a.m.: A Robb Elementary School teacher exits the school's west-facing entrance door to transport food from her parked car to the classroom, The Associated Press reported and the Texas Department of Public Safety confirmed to ABC News on Tuesday.
 The teacher witnesses the car wreck and runs inside to retrieve her phone, using a rock to keep the door propped open.